MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-sharepoint-application-page.md

     </asp:DropDownList>
     ```

-## Handling the events of controls on the page
+## Handle the events of controls on the page

 Handle controls in an application page just as you would any ASP.NET page.
 In this procedure, you will handle the `SelectedIndexChanged` event of the drop-down list.